 Explore what makes a design successful, and investigate the role of design in meeting the demands of an ever-changing society.
 Learn design tools, principles, and methods to produce unique and memorable graphic work.
 Typography, photography, and illustration are incorporated in visualizing your ideas along with the introduction and application of computer graphics.

 Render images utilizing a variety of software and explore the limits of digital media.
 This course explores ways to tell a story by creating digital images that communicate new ideas for editorial and commercial purposes.
 Students will develop technical and artistic skills in drawing while experimenting with scanning, digital photography, and using photo editing software.
-Students will be expected to produce finished, professional-level digital work.
+Students will be given the tools to produce finished, professional-level digital work.

 Communicate an idea through images, This course explores ways to create pictures that communicate new ideas.
 Students develop technical and artistic skills in drawing and painting for use in the commercial world; enhancing illustration skills through life studies, experimentation with a variety of media, and by cultivating their imagination.
-Students will be expected to produce finished, professional-level work.
+Students will be given the tools to produce finished, professional-level work.
+Please note: Nude figure drawing is included.

 Create the objects that people use everyday.
 This concentration course examines how embracing today’s social, physical, and ecological needs presents opportunities for creative design.
 Through drawing and model making, students explore, challenge, and redefine the forms and objects with which we live.